joaoprosa/first-app/simple_app/README.md

-# simple_app
+# simpleapp

-Simple app for training
+A new Flutter application.

 ## Getting Started